NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 Still, the quantification effort could be interesting, and you could learn something along the way.
 And direct existential risk estimation seems enticing: even though it will be very speculative and uncertain, it would provide a straightforward point of comparison between different interventions.

 We could also ask several people about how much they **value different interventions relative to each other**, as in [here][2] or [here][3].
 From these estimates, we can construct a linear scale and then place the different interventions in it to represent how much we value them relative to each other.
 This will capture participants' intuitions of value.
-But is time-intensive, and it can be opaque without even more effort
+But is time-intensive, and it can be opaque without even more effort.

 The academic literature has explored similar methods, under the keyword "discrete choice theory".
 However, they typically ask about binary choices, not about estimates of distributional relative value.
 Their objective is sometimes to estimate the value of features, e.g., of a renovated bathroom or bigger windows in the market for houses in a given city.